Do you have a vision for your senior picture outfits?

 Consider your photo location and whether that influences your clothing style or colors.
 If you’re shooting in a field of flowers, a light-colored flowing dress would look amazing.
 If your session is at a farm, you can definitely keep it casual with jeans or even western wear.
-For downtown, you might want something more edgy, hipster or even punk.
-Finally, a preppy style works just about anywhere.
+For downtown, you could dress it up or go for more edgy, hipster or even the punk look if this is your signature style.

 What NOT to wear for your senior pictures

 - Very bright colors reflect onto skin and don’t photograph well.
 Leave the neon’s at home and go with muted, neutral and softer tones if possible.

-- Crazy busy patterns that will call all the attention to the clothing rather than you.
+- Busy patterns that will call all the attention to the clothing rather than you.

 - When selecting your outfit, consider that it’s going to be around for a long time.
 With that in mind you MIGHT want to go with a classic look that will stand the test of time.

 - Outfits that call attention to a feature you’d rather not show off.
 For example if you’re particularly self-conscience about your arms, you might want to pick longer sleeves or wear a wrap.

 - Overly baggy or overly tight articles of clothing.
 Clothes should fit you well.
 They should not restrict movement or leave you feeling uncomfortable.
 Neither should they completely hide your shape!
 Very loose clothing will add bulk that most people are not looking for.